Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Motivating a New Game for Partially Honest and Blind Players

+Given motivating examples of partially honest strategic interactions, we would demonstrate that Intention Games can be used for defining protocols for discovering participants in a secret sharing scheme \cite{pvss}, as in Section \ref{subsec:key-game}. \\

 Note that through our examples, we wish to reiterate that Intention Games is a framework of mutual acceptance of dishonest behaviour among involved players.
 A dishonest strategy for an optimal private payoff by one player might result in suboptimal payoffs for the other honestly participating players.
 Therefore, this dishonesty must have bounds as the game evolves.
-We formally capture this notion though our equilibria in Sections 3.3, 3.4.
+We formally capture this notion, for game participation feasibility, though our equilibria in Section \ref{subsec:eqm}.